Python APIs

 The core of Lance is the LanceDataset class.
 User can open a dataset by using lance.dataset().

-lance.dataset(uri: str | Path, version: int | str | None = None, asof: ts_types | None = None, block_size: int | None = None, commit_lock: CommitLock | None = None, index_cache_size: int | None = None, storage_options: Dict[str, str] | None = None, default_scan_options: Dict[str, str] | None = None) LanceDataset
+lance.dataset(uri: str | Path, version: int | str | None = None, asof: ts_types | None = None, block_size: int | None = None, commit_lock: CommitLock | None = None, index_cache_size: int | None = None, storage_options: dict[str, str] | None = None, default_scan_options: dict[str, str] | None = None) LanceDataset

 Opens the Lance dataset from the address specified.